aaaronlopez/Social-Analytics/README.md

 * Sends the data from [Tweepy](https://github.com/tweepy/tweepy) to a rich dashboard that utilizes awesome [Bootstrap](http://getbootstrap.com/), [Google Charts](https://developers.google.com/chart/), and more!

 ## To-Do
+* Use RQ worker to handle large tweet searches!
 * Add the ability to search through more social media!
 * Add more visually stimulating data representation!